 You see, general lore has always placed the home of the possessed teenager that inspired The Exorcist at 3210 Bunker Hill Road in Mount Rainier, MD.
 And that's pretty much where I thought it was until a couple of months ago.
 Then, in planning to visit the spot, I came across an eight-year-old article that changed my life.
-Well, at least my plans for that day.
-It also made me sad that so many other people were that far ahead of me in The Race to Know Things.
+Well, more like my plans for the day.

 And just like that we were off to the second location.
-The address that Opsasnick offers for the real location of the previous home of Exorcism Boy is in the very nearby, very small town of Cottage City, MD.
-In this case, the original house still stands there, and though it’s probably a pretty jerky think for me to publish, the address is 3807 40th Avenue.
+The address that Opsasnick offers for the real location of the previous home of Exorcism Boy is in the very nearby, very small town of Cottage City.
+In this case, the original house still stands, and though it’s probably a pretty jerky think for me to publish, the address is 3807 40th Avenue.
 Being called a jerk gives me a sense of identity.

-The house is set on a straight, tree-lined road with small, similarly shaped houses all along both sides of the road.
+The house is set on a straight, tree-lined road with small, similarly shaped houses along both sides of the road.
 If most of the streets of Cottage City look this way, the town is well named.
-At one end of the street, almost directly across from the Exorcism Boy house, is the town hall, which bears the name of the town in large letters.
+At one end of the street, almost directly across from the Exorcism Boy house, is the town hall.

 Nothing about 3807 makes it stand out from its fellow cottages.
 It has no ominous pall of clouds, no mysterious shadows without sources, its features don’t matrix into an evil face.
 It’s just a small house.
 I will say that it did seem well-kept, which I assume means lived-in, but you never know.
-There was also a plastic-wrapped and rolled-up newspaper lying in the driveway, but newspapers are notorious for inflating their subscriber numbers that way.
+There was an abandoned plastic-wrapped newspaper lying in the driveway, but newspapers are notorious for inflating their subscriber numbers that way.

 As you can see from the picture, a truck was parked in the driveway when we visited.
 However, that truck and another one across the street both bore construction company names.
 So either somebody lives there and is having the house remodeled, or somebody doesn’t live there and is having the house remodeled to sell.
 Or, I guess, someone lives there and owns a construction company.
-Whatever the case, I’m sure they’re probably pretty annoyed by the kind of attention people like me give it.
-But I’m annoyed by them being annoyed, so we’re even.
+Whatever the case, I’m sure they’re probably annoyed by the kind of attention people like me give it.

 I realize that anytime I just walk past a house for pictures, it’s going to be a pretty boring article, but add that to the fact that it involves a subject I’ve already written about two other times for this site (see below), then you’ve got not just anti-climax, but anti-start and anti-middle, as well.
 However, in a bid to salvage the first of those three glaring flaws in this piece, I’ll end on a final, hilarious-to-me note.